lesander/brum/README.md

 Add executing permissions with `sudo chmod +x /etc/network/if-up.d/wlan0-up`

 ## API Keys
-The API keys used in this project are no longer being used and are thus safe to publish.
+The API keys used in this project are revoked and no longer being used and are thus safe to publish.

 ## License
 This code is released under the MIT License.